 PTSD is the Most Common Service-Related Psychiatric Disorder and One of the Hardest to Prove

 Post-traumatic stress disorder (PTSD) is one of the most common psychiatric disorders that military members suffer from during and after their service.
-Yet, it is also one of the most difficult conditions to prove for the purposes of establishing disability benefits for veterans.
+Yet, it is also one of the most difficult conditions to prove when establishing disability benefits for veterans.
 A knowledgeable disability benefits attorney in your area is your best chance to prove that you are suffering from PTSD and deserve compensation for your military service-related condition.

 Elements of a PTSD Disability Benefits Claim